qlands/FormShare/README.md

 - Data exports support concurrent processing.
 A survey like RHoMIS with 100,000 submissions and millions of rows would take less than a minute to export to JSON or CSV.
 - The performance of the user interface or the data cleaning interface is not affected by the number of submissions.

-### Analytics

-- Real-time analytics from R using the [FormShare R Package](https://cran.r-project.org/web/packages/FormShare/index.html).
-- Real-time analytics from platforms like [Tableau](https://public.tableau.com/en-us/s/) and [Power BI](https://powerbi.microsoft.com/en-us/) using the [FormShare OData extension](https://github.com/qlands/formshare_odata_plugin).

 ### Extensibility and others

 - Extensibility system, e.g., You can write extensions to connect FormShare with Microsoft 365 authentication system.
 See a list of extensions [below](#Customization-and-Extension).
 - Documentation for running on AWS using Docker.
 - Data fields tagged with ontological codes.
 This is useful when comparing variables across studies even if variable names are different.

-### Future features

-- Real-time data aggregation (pull data from different forms into one common data bucket).
-This is useful when dealing with slightly different forms for different geographies but where that certain fields could be aggregated into a common pot for analysis.

 ScreenShot
 ----------